diva-exchange/divachain/README.md

 #### GET /stack
 Get the stack (queue) of local transactions.

-#### GET /pool/transactions
-Get the current transactions in the pool (to be written to the next possible block).

 #### GET /pool/locks
 Get the current locks on the transaction pool.